Tsar

 The first ruler to adopt the title tsar was Simeon I of Bulgaria.
-Simeon II, the last tsar of Bulgaria, is the last person to hold this title.
+Simeon II, the last tsar of Bulgaria, is the last person to have held this title.

 Meaning in Slavic languages

 The title tsar is derived from the Latin title for the Roman emperors, caesar.
-In comparison to the corresponding Latin word imperator, the Byzantine Greek term basileus was used differently depending on whether it was in a contemporary political context or in a historical or Biblical context.
+The Greek equivalent of the Latin word imperator was the title autokrator.
+The term basileus was another term for the same position, but it was used differently depending on whether it was in a contemporary political context or in a historical or Biblical context.